Milestone Scientific, Inc.: International Multicenter Study Finds Milestone Scientific's CompuFlo(R) Epidural System Safe Alternative to Traditional Epidural Method

-LIVINGSTON, NJ / ACCESSWIRE / October 17, 2019 / Milestone Scientific Inc. (NYSE American:MLSS), a leading developer of computerized drug instruments that provide painless and precise injections, today reported the results of an international multicenter study that compared the accidental dural puncture rate and its complications while using the CompuFlo® Epidural System versus traditional loss of resistance technique in patients under labor epidural analgesia.
+LIVINGSTON, NJ / ACCESSWIRE / October 21, 2019 / Milestone Scientific Inc. (NYSE:MLSS), a leading developer of computerized drug instruments that provide painless and precise injections, today reported the results of an international multicenter study that compared the accidental dural puncture rate and its complications while using the CompuFlo® Epidural System versus traditional loss of resistance technique in patients under labor epidural analgesia.

 This is the first international multicenter study to compare the incidence of accidental dural puncture using the CompuFlo® Epidural System versus the continuous loss of resistance (LOR) technique.
 The study collected records between 2015 and 2019 of epidural administration on labor and delivery patients using the CompuFlo® Epidural System from four institutions, one in the U.S., one in Chile, and two from Italy.
 Among the four sites, there were 812 patients who received epidural analgesia with CompuFlo® and none had accidental dural puncture regardless of the composition of the epidural performer types.
 In comparison, the rate of accidental dural puncture was 5% in the LOR group in the non inferiority trial[1].

-The Company also announced that Professor Rovnat Babazade, MD, University of Texas Medical Branch at Galveston, Department of Anesthesiology, presented a poster at the ANESTHESIOLOGY® 2019 Annual Meeting in Orlando, Florida on Monday, October 21, 2019.
-The poster, entitled, "International Multicenter Study of Accidental Dural Puncture Rate; Comparison of the CompuFlo with Traditional Method,' is available online at: [LINK].
+The Company also announced that Professor Rovnat Babazade, MD, University of Texas Medical Branch at Galveston, Department of Anesthesiology, today presented a poster at the ANESTHESIOLOGY® 2019 Annual Meeting in Orlando, Florida.
+The poster, entitled, "International Multicenter Study of Accidental Dural Puncture Rate; Comparison of the CompuFlo with Traditional Method,' is available on the Company's website.
 ANESTHESIOLOGY 2019, hosted by the American Society of Anesthesiologists (ASA), unites more than 14,000 clinicians, thought leaders and professionals from around the world.

 Leonard Osser, Interim Chief Executive Officer of Milestone Scientific, commented, "This study is another validation that the CompuFlo epidural instrument is a safe, proven alternative to the loss of resistance technique being used by most medical professionals.
 Loss of resistance is subjective and consequently associated with failure rates and accidental dural punctures that require further treatment and interventions such as epidural blood patches.
 The fact that none of the 812 patients who received epidural analgesia with CompuFlo® had an accidental dural puncture is a testament that our technology is effective in accurately identifying the epidural space.
 We are honored to have the results of this trial presented by Professor Rovnat Babazade at ANESTHESIOLOGY 2019 in front of world leaders in the field of anesthesia."